TungstenTransformation/KTScripts/How To Read Locator Settings.md

-# How to read locator settings.
+# How to read Locator Settings.
 Every project setting is available in the scripting environment through the global variable **project**.
 You can seriously destroy a project by making changes to the **project** object.
 Make any changes here at your own risk.
 Don't expect sympathetic support from Tech Support if you ruin your project this way :-).

-# Reading Locator Settings.
 Let's say you want access to the **Mininum confidence** of the Database Locator.
 ![image](https://user-images.githubusercontent.com/103566874/224000038-667ccc01-9d85-4b82-bcdf-f8268e1df51f.png)
 1. Open the script window and press **Play**.